bbelderbos/irresistible/README.md

 - Delete the docker-demo container `docker rm docker-demo`
 - Check that the container has been deleted `docker ps -a`

+## Git install

+If you want to run the app on your own system rather than using Docker, follow [this instruction](webapp/README.md).

 ## License

 Apache 2.0